GiantRavens/empathymachine/README.md

     ./empathymachine start
     ```

-    Add `--update-lists` to refresh remote blocklists before starting, or append `-- --args` to forward extra flags to `cargo run`.
+    Add `--update-lists` to refresh remote blocklists before starting, or append `-- --args` to forward extra flags to the underlying `cargo run`.

 4. Trust the generated CA so browsers accept intercepted certificates: